 To make sure you understand the cut-off, α , let's conduct a simulation.
-What if we repeated the same experiment-20 coin tosses with a fair coin-10,000 times.
+What if we repeated the same experiment - 20 coin tosses with a fair coin - 10,000 times.
 If we did a binomial test with a null hypothesis of a fair coin, in how many of those cases would you expect to get a p-value less than 0.05?
-We would be rejecting the null hypothesis even though it's true.
+We would be rejecting the null hypothesis even though it is true.
 This is known as a Type I error; we'll come back to this again at the end of the class.

 '''

-x <- rbinom(10000, 20, p=0.5)
+x <- rbinom(10000, 20, p = 0.5)

-pval <- vector(length=10000)
+pval <- vector(length = 10000)

 for (n in 1:10000) {

-pval[n] <- binom.test(x[n], 20, p=0.5)$p.value
+pval[n] <- binom.test(x[n], 20, p = 0.5)$p.value

 }

-print(length(pval[pval < 0.05])/length(x))
+print(sum(pval < 0.05) / length(x)) # sum of booleans is number of TRUEs

-[1] 0.0416
+[1] 0.0445

 '''

-Comparing Means with the t-test
+3 Comparing Means with the t-test

 A very common statistical test is comparing two means.
 We saw the equations to compute the CI of the difference between two sample means in an earlier session; now we'll see how to do it with p-values.
 This test is called a t-test.
-The null hypothesis for a t-test is that the means of the two populations you sampled from are the same.
-Using our notation from our previous session, we have...
+The null hypothesis for a t-test is that the means of the two sampled populations are the same.
+Using our notation from our previous session, we have:

-$$\mathsf{H}0: \overline{x_2} - \overline{x_1} = 0$$
+$H_0: \ \overline{x_2} - \overline{x_1} = 0$

 Now, the means of your two samples have some observed difference, Δ , which is presumably not zero.
-We can compute the probability of taking two samples from the hypothesized distributions and obtaining sample means as far or further apart from each other as Δ .
+We can compute the probability of taking two samples from the hypothesized distributions and obtaining sample means as far apart, or further, from each other as Δ .
 This probability is given by the t distribution, which we alluded to earlier.
-It happens to look a lot like a Gaussian for large N, but is heavier tailed for small N.
+It happens to look a lot like a Gaussian for large n, but is heavier tailed for small n.

-Note that the basic t-test assumes that the data come from normal distributions with the same SD.
-The first assumption is not that important when N is large (central limit theorem), and the second can be corrected for.
+The basic t-test assumes that the data come from normal distributions with the same SD.
+The first assumption is not that important when n is large (central limit theorem), and the second can be corrected for.